Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 That’s why you always want to check the kayak’s load capacity – and, more importantly, leave some “wiggle room” so that you don’t exceed that limit by accident.

-Another thing you can’t afford to overlook is onboard storage capacity.
+Another thing you can’t afford to overlook is onboard storage.

 A touring kayak without enough storage space won’t be of much use on longer trips – meaning it won’t be much of a touring kayak at all.